dipisha03/Flickria-App/README.md

     - The date it was taken
     - The # of times the photo has been viewed

-When the user clicks on a selected thumbnail to deselect it, the corresponding photo metadata is cleared from the embedded page.

 **Technologies used:** React.js | Node | Flickr API

 **Heroku link:** https://flickria-app.herokuapp.com/ (Best viewed in Chrome)